Movement In Meditation

 Listen to this episode:

-This musing stems from a session that I was planning on recording for those inside the Embodied Well Membership and the Free CoEvolution Community, as it's sort of a preface to the meditations that we'll be exploring, but then as life often does.
+This musing stems from a session that I was planning on recording for those inside the Embodied Well Membership and the Free Conscious Community, as it's sort of a preface to the meditations that we'll be exploring, but then as life often does.

 This question arose in another context.
 It came up during a meditation group that I'm involved in.
 And the question there was something along the lines of, is it okay to move in meditation and if we're moving, is it meditation?
 So I wanna dive into some ways we can approach it and honor how dynamic and complex this question can be.